ku-fpg/haskino-examples/README.md

 **Note**:
 The haskino-multiled and haskino-semexample programs use the multi-tasking portions of the Haskino runtime, and in running Haskino tasks on the Arduino, require the deep DSL, and will not work with the compiler or interpreter in the shallow version.

+Also, the haskino-night-light deep flag default is reverse of the other examples, it defaults to building the shallow version.